-Approximately 200 non-previously permitted incremental acres of the Project site will be permanently impacted by construction and operation of the Project (note the final calculated acreage will depend on the final site design of the PV facilities).
+Approximately 170 acres of the Project site will be permanently impacted by construction and operation of the Project.
 The goal of these measures is to avoid or minimize impacts on plants and wildlife and their habitats.
 The following mitigation measures are proposed based on consultation with USFWS, ODFW, and Crook County.